 Keep On Top of Your Line

 We’ve mentioned how important speed is when you’re casting or stripping in saltwater.
-Lose a few seconds, and you’ll lose that fish.
+Lose a few seconds, and you will lose that fish.
 This is why it’s essential to keep your line neat and tidy, to avoid tangles and missed opportunities.

 Make sure you always know where your line is – don’t stand on it accidentally or allow it to become tangled on the floor of the boat.
-You’ll be kicking yourself for it when you spot (and miss) a trophy-worthy whopper of a fish.
+You will be kicking yourself for it when you spot (and miss) a trophy-worthy whopper of a fish.